AnthonyCxx/Notes-and-Writeups/C/The Compiler/Macros.md

 [C11](https://en.wikipedia.org/wiki/C11_(C_standard_revision)) introduced the [_\_Generic_](https://en.cppreference.com/w/c/language/generic) keyword,
 which allows you to write a single macro that works with varying datatypes.
 This is important because it allows for safer macros by preventing unintentional misusing them with types it wasn't intended for; in addition to providing some type-safety, the _\_Generic_ keyword allows you to emulate typical object-oriented programming principles like function overloading and templating.
+[Here](https://gist.github.com/ThirteenFish/8253ab3a55101bd86455) is a good real-life example of achieving pseudo-polymorphism via _\_Generic_.

 ### Simple Usage
 Here is a simple generic macro that increments different datatypes differently.